 bit add src/components/*

-Optional: You can track test files as part of your components by appending the
+You can also track test files as part of your components by appending the

 --tests flag.
-Bit can run these tests and present you with the results.
+Bit can run these tests in isolation and display the results.

 $ bit import bit.envs/compilers/babel --compiler the following component environments were installed - bit.envs/compilers/[email protected]